getsentry/sentry-python/CONTRIBUTING.md

 ### Manual Process

 - On GitHub in the `sentry-python` repository, go to "Actions" and select the "Release" workflow.
-- Click on "Run workflow" on the right side, make sure the `master` branch is selected.
+- Click on "Run workflow" on the right side, and make sure the `master` branch is selected.
 - Set the "Version to release" input field.
 Here you decide if it is a major, minor or patch release.
 (See "Versioning Policy" below)
 - Click "Run Workflow".